Are you looking to fix a failing budget and are you struggling to keep your finances under control?

 - You’re living beyond your means whether you know it or not

-- You’re buying what you want and not only what you need
+- You’re buying what you want and not only what you need on a frequent basis

 Are you unrealistically attempting to save a huge portion of your take home income every month?
 Have you dropped your grocery budget so low that you can’t meet your goals?